influxdata/docs-v2/content/v2.0/visualize-data/visualization-types.md

 There are several types of graphs you can create.

-To create a graph, select the **Graph** option from the visualization dropdown in the upper right.
+To select this view, select the **Graph** option from the visualization dropdown in the upper right.

 #### Graph Controls

+To view **Graph** controls, click the settings (gear) icon next to the visualization dropdown in the upper right.

 * **Geometry**: Select from the following options:
   - **Line**: Display a time series in a line graph.